rolagh/911-calls-analysis/README.md

 - Distribution of emergencies by category (Traffic, Fire, EMS).
 - Trends over time visualized with line plots and histograms.

 ---
-🚀 *This project is part of my Data Science journey and demonstrates exploratory data analysis (EDA) skills.*
----

 ## 📊 Visualizations